MinkSieders/pyCellGel/README.md

 # pyCellGel
-Script that can model and solve different cell-laden hydrogels.
+Script that can model and solve _in silico_ cell-laden hydrogels.

 1. Solver (solver)